 Hedging is a way to reduce risk by taking both sides of a trade at once.
 If your broker allows it, an easy way to hedge is just to initiate a long and a short position on the same pair.
 Advanced traders sometimes use two different pairs to make one hedge, but that can get very complicated.

-For example, say you decide that you want to go short on the USD/CHF because you see it sitting at the top of a recent price range.
+For example, say you decide that you want to go short on the U.S. dollar and the Swiss franc (USD/CHF) because you see it sitting at the top of a recent price range.
 You decide to initiate your short.
 After setting up your short, you start thinking that the USD/CHF is looking a little strong, and you think that it might break upward and make your short an expensive one.

 To do an advanced balancing act, you start looking at other USD pairs.
-You find that the EUR/USD tends to move inversely to the USD/CHF.
-To complete your hedge, you go short on EUR/USD.
+You find that the euro to dollar pair (EUR/USD) tends to move inversely—opposite—to the USD/CHF.
+To complete your forex hedge, you go short on EUR/USD.
 The USD ends up breaking resistance and moves strongly against the CHF.
-Your short EUR trade becomes a winner, and your USD/CHF trade is a loser, but your risk is limited because of they almost even out.
+Your short EUR trade becomes a winner, and your USD/CHF trade is a loser, but your risk is limited because they almost even out.

 250 pips sound really painful, so you decide to use a forex option to lessen the pain.
 You purchase an option for the overnight hours with a strike price of 1.3750.
 If the EUR/USD goes up and never touches 1.3750 overnight, you would lose the premium that you paid for your currency option.

 If the EUR/USD falls and touches your option and your stop loss, you would receive the profit from your option, depending on how much of a premium you paid, and you would realize the loss of your long trade on the EUR/USD.
 The options profit would make up for some of that loss on your currency trade.